 - Weekly mentoring/private tuition sessions are 45 minutes long and can be arranged at a time to suit the trainee.

-- You will be required to dedicate a further 15 hours per week to creating editorial content for the magazine.
-You will be required to complete one feature per week and an agreed amount of shorter news stories.
+- You will be required to dedicate a further 8-10 hours per week to creating editorial content for the magazine.
+You will be required to complete one long-form article per week.

 - You will need to live in or close to Tower Hamlets